 What the candidate is thinking: Couldn't we have done this all at once?
 I've taken three days of vacation for this!
 Even Oprah uses Skype now.

-Is the communication timely, transparent and on brand?
 Nothing can erode trust and create frustration faster than inconsistent communication.
 Or worse—to hear nothing at all.
-Here are the key communications that create candidate exasperation:
+Here are the key communications that create candidate exasperation.

 What the candidate is thinking: They spent a lot of time selling me on the company and the role and now that I've applied, all I got is a lousy auto response?